Pochieng1994/Spotify-App/README.md

 ## How the Application Works

-You enter a specific song in the input field that you would wish to listen to, upon pressing enter the application will generate a list of songs that correspond to the search term that you queried for.
-Once the list has been generated and you click on the song you wish to listen to, you will be directed to a new tab where you can listen to the song.
+The user enters a specific song in the input field that they would wish to listen to, upon pressing enter the application will generate a list of songs that correspond to the search term that the user queried for.
+Once the list has been generated the user can click on the song he or she wishes to listen to, the user will be directed to a new tab where they can listen to the song.

 ## Technologies Used